jrsalata/jrsalata.github.io/content/honors/showcase1.md

     script --> 2021
     2021 --> cybsec(Took some cybersecurity courses in high school)
     2021 --> iupui(Finalized my decision to attend IUPUI in the Fall of 2022)
+    iupui --> 2022(2022-2023)
+    cybsec --> 2022
+    2022 --> mail(Created a mail notification system as a final project) 2022 --> dalton(Created a resource allocation system to demonstrate basic principles *Figure 2)
+    2022 --> myths(Completed my first Honors contract: A website detailing common myths of American History *Figure 3)
+    myths --> 2023(2023-2024)
+    dalton --> 2023
+    mail --> 2023
+    2023 --> assembler(Created an assembler as part of an Honors Contract and demonstrated the use of software design patterns
+    *Figure 4)
+    2023 --> hill(Completed an internship with Dr. Hill where I learned about computer vision and web designs) hill --> 2024(2024-Present)
+    assembler --> 2024
+    2024 --> resultant(Completed an internship with Resultant and gained professional skills) 2024 --> site(Created this personal website to showcase my projects *Figure 5)
+    2024 --> crowdcam(Created a page called CrowdCam for my senior capstone *Figure 6)
+    site --> graduate(Post-Graduation)
+    resultant --> graduate
+    crowdcam --> graduate
+    graduate --> job(I plan on finding a full time job as a software engineer for a consulting or development firm) graduate --> certificates(I plan on devoting time to earn some additional certifications to learn more advanced skills and concepts) graduate --> more(I want to keep learning and expanding my skillset as I gain more professional experience)
 ```

+## Map Reflection

+jj